mechmerlin/qmk_setup/qmk_configurator.md

 1 spot for left shift and 1 spot for iso support: Fill them both with left shift

+5 spots, but only 4 keys: Guess and check or ask someone who has done it before.

 ## Saving Your Keymap for Future Edits

 When you're satisfied with your keymap or just want to work on it later, press the `Export Keymap` button.
 It will save your keymap as the name you chose above appended with .json.